Israel eyed after attack kills Iranians in Syria

 Iran’s semi-official ISNA news agency said the Hama strike killed 18 Iranians, including a commander.

-Missiles targeted buildings and centers which likely include a weapons depot, ISNA reported, citing unidentified local sources.
+Missiles targeted buildings and centers that likely include a weapons depot, ISNA reported, citing unidentified local sources.

 However, another Iranian semi-official news agency, Tasnim, denied that Iranian fighters were killed or that Iranian-run bases were hit, citing unidentified Iranian officials.